OULibraries/ansible-role-d7/README.md

 ```

 This script will install a fresh Drupal site.
-* This command path as it's single argument and will install the site at that location.
+* Accepts a path as its sole argument and will install the site at that location.
-* You will need the MYSQL password in Lastpass.
+* You will be prompted for MySQL root credentials.
-* In the end you will find your site at: http://____.$hostname
+* You will find your site at: http://____.$hostname
 * You will need to enable all the relevent modules and set the theme.

 ## To apply a Drush Makefile to sync code